animal-tree/Writing-stuff/Stuff37-General-intelligence.md

-> I don't like this one.
+> I don't like this one!
 The linguistic forces behind it seem to gravitate far against the point I'm trying to make.
-A betterexample of my voice regarding what I'm trying to say is [this essay](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff57-my-spirituality.md) that I like.
+A better example of my voice regarding what I'm trying to say is [this essay](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff57-my-spirituality.md) that I like.

 #### Problems